Md-Khid/Civil_Conflict_And_Food_Aid/README.md

 Moreover, emergency food aid allocation reveals disparities with certain regions receiving more assistance than others.
 Surprisingly, higher food aid levels can exacerbate conflicts especially where nation leaders manipulate distribution to maintain control.
 The kernel density plot underscores the intricate relationship between emergency food aid and conflict dynamics highlighting clusters of aid in vulnerable regions.

 Additionally, when food aid surpasses a certain threshold, conflict escalation likelihood increases suggesting that addressing food insecurity alone may not suffice.
 Uneven aid allocation heightens conflict risks in resource-limited regions necessitating fairer distribution strategies.
 In essence, autocratic governance creates an environment where aid access equates to economic and political power to exploit humanitarian assistance.
 Thereby, sparking disputes and internal conflicts.

-To address food insecurity, a comprehensive approach is imperative.
-Initiatives should prioritise good governance, political freedom and economic stability to break the cycle of conflict and ensure equitable resource distribution.
-As such, comprehensive strategies addressing root causes are crucial to minimising conflicts in the SSA region.